Rohallion

 Built in White's traditional shingle style, Adams undertook a substantial remodeling and expansion of the house in the winter of 1913-14.
 The building was stuccoed after the remodeling.
 The house was sold to Robert V. White, a Rumson councilman, who remodeled the house in Tudor Revival style in the 1930s.
 The estate was further subdivided from its original 68 acres to 5 acres today.

 The Adamses traveled abroad frequently, and would bring back specimens for Rohallion's expansive gardens.

 The carriage house was also designed by Stanford White, and contained a clock tower similar to his firm's clock tower in the Newport Casino.
 The tower contained the Rohallion Chimes, cast for Adams to a scale he designed.
 The carriage house was badly damaged by fire in 1961, and the remnant is visible at 8 North Rohallion Drive.

+Pan of Rohallion

-Pan of Rohallion was a statue commissioned for the house.
-Designed by Frederick William MacMonnies, a student of Augustus Saint-Gaudens, it became one of his best known works.
-Many replicas were made and the original was in the Metropolitan Museum of Art.
+Pan of Rohallion is an 1890 fountain figure statue of the god Pan that was commissioned for the house and is now in the Metropolitan Museum of Art.
+Designed by Frederick William MacMonnies, a student of Augustus Saint-Gaudens, it became one of his best-known works and many replicas have been made.